locationtech/geowave/examples/data/notebooks/zeppelin/README.md

 ### Getting Started

-> How to run Zeppelin on EMR and load these notebooks
+In order to run these notebook examples, you'll need to have a working GeoWave installation.
+Please see the [GeoWave Quick Start Guide](http://locationtech.github.io/geowave/quickstart.html) for instructions.